Compiled by your Patient Participation Group – all content is either gleaned from the NHS websites and/or approved by the Practice management.

 To ensure you, our patients, are kept informed of all the necessary changes in a busy, modern GP practice, we will regularly update this newsletter.

-If you would like to attend, please email [email protected]. or text YES, with your name to 07748 986517.
+Please email [email protected]. or text to 07748 986517.

 Staff Changes